LagrangianOceanLab/GettingStarted/README.md

 ## Setting up your project GitHub repository
 In general, we limit the files we upload to GitHub to code, text documentation, and figures to include in our documentation.
 To avoid having to select which files we push individually every time, it is good practice to include a `.gitignore` file in each of our project repositories.
 A `.gitignore` file with several examples of file that could be ignored is [included in this repository](https://github.com/LagrangianOceanLab/GettingStarted/blob/main/.gitignore).

+To clone your GitHub repository, you will need to create an `ssh-key` for each of the computer that you will be working from (e.g., local and server), following the [GitHub instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+Make sure to select the correct platform; the link might default to your local platform.

 ## Working on the Jupyter Hub
 Our group works on a shared Jupyter Hub for data visualization and analyses that do not require HPC resources.
 To better help each other, share data and model output, and facilitate project transitions, our team works out of a shared directory (`./hpc/lol_scratch/`).
 By default, only members of the `lol_group` can access the files in this directory, but you can change permissions as needed.